 Max Raimi plays viola with the Chicago Symphony Orchestra, but he is also a prolific composer.
 He has received commissions from many ensembles and institutions, including the Chicago Symphony, the Library of Congress and the American Chamber Players.
 In February 1998, his Elegy for 12 violas, harp, celesta and percussion was performed at three CSO subscription concerts conducted by Daniel Barenboim.

-Robert R. Reilly is a senior fellow at the American Foreign Policy Council and has written for the Wall Street Journal, the Washington Post, Reader’s Digest, and National Review, among many other publications.
+Robert R. Reilly is Director of the Westminster Institute, formerly a senior fellow at the American Foreign Policy Council, and has written for the Wall Street Journal, the Washington Post, Reader’s Digest, and National Review, among many other publications.
 A former director of the Voice of America, he has taught at the National Defense University and served in the White House and the Office of the Secretary of Defense.
 Reilly is a member of the board of the Middle East Media Research Institute and lives near Washington DC.